 A Service of Remembrance

-Oak Harbor, WA, May 30, 2022, 10 am
+Oak Harbor, WA, May 29, 2023, 10 am

-Community volunteers wanted: Saturday, May 28 and Tuesday May 31 at 10 am, at Sunnyside and Maple Leaf cemeteries concurrently to assist American Legion with Flag-In.
+Community volunteers wanted: Saturday, May 27 and Tuesday, May 30 at 10 am, at Sunnyside and Maple Leaf cemeteries concurrently to assist American Legion with Flag-In.
 Sign-up not required.
 Questions, please contact American Legion 360-675-2411.
 Join Legionnaire volunteers supported by Sons of the American Revolution to place and then retrieve flags at veteran graves throughout both cemeteries.

+Proceeds from the event allow us to meet pressing Veteran needs in our community.
+Lion members thank everyone who contribute to this important work – you are truly helping Lions make a difference in our community.
 Interested in sponsoring our ceremony?
 Red, white, blue, and star level sponsorships are available.
 Donations of $250 or more may be made in memory or in honor of your Veteran.
-Donations received by May 20 will be recognized in printed materials.
-Donations can be made online here: http://tiny.cc/lionsmd22.
+Donations received by May 21 will be recognized in printed materials.
+Donations can be made online via the donate button above.
 For event questions or donation assistance, please contact Kelly Davidson [email protected] 360.682.8613